GeorgePimpleton/yagr-pw5e-petzold/README.md

 23. A Taste of the Internet

 ## Programming Windows using MFC
-There is a companion book to Petzold's PW5E that shows how to code the Win9X Win32 API utilizing MFC and C++, encapsulating the WinAPI in C++ classes.
+There is a 'companion' book to Petzold's PW5E (though not written by Petzold) that shows how to code for the Win9X Win32 API utilizing MFC and C\++, encapsulating the WinAPI in C++ classes.
 This repo doesn't use that programming technology.

 ## Notes
 There may be links to websites or internet sources in this repo.
 Links can  go stale.
 A search engine is your friend.

 ### Post-script
-The code as as orginally written \****is***\* compileable as written as long as the code isn't compiled using the Unicode/wide character set.
+The code as orginally written \****is***\* compileable as written as long as the code isn't compiled using the Unicode/wide character set.
 With a modern compiler If someone compiled the code using the Multi-byte character set the code needs zero modification.

 Using a modern compiler such as 2022 or 2026 (really recommended for Desktop WinAPI code), compiling using the Multi-byte character set both x64 and x86 are doable.
 There will be at least two warnings compiling the unmodified code this way, there should be no errors.